 Yet another neighborhood classic unchanged by current trends, come to Aquagrill primarily for the excellent oyster selection and to find the neighborhood’s over-60 population.

-As we said in our recent review, “Welcome to West Broadway Reform, Temple Of Hot Bagels.”
+As we said in our review, “Welcome to West Broadway Reform, Temple Of Hot Bagels.”
 The Jewish appetizing store/restaurant from the guys behind Carbone and Parm is over-the-top in all the right ways.
-It’s a must-visit for all bagel and salmon obsessives, but the French toast and babka are really where it’s at.
+It’s a must-visit for anyone who’s serious about their bagel and salmon, but the French toast and babka are what you’ll remember most.